LaDiagonaleDuPoulpe/ladiagonaledupoulpe-game-one/v0/README.md

 user/repo See ‘GitHub URLs’ below tag A specific version tagged and published as tag See npm-dist-tag path/path/path See Local Paths below

+## 2. creation main class and custom game class
+two class to start with phaser adding config, and resize event

+## 3. creating logger, environment class, searching to use a di injector with typescript
+environment class is ready
+searching for di motor